jockchou/Snail/README.md

 # Snail

-A PHP-MVC framework worked as php-extension
+A fast PHP MVC framework written in Zephir, built in php-extension